-A free and open Internet is at the heart of the new Cyber Security Strategy by the High Representative Catherine Ashton and the European Commission.
-The new Communication is the first comprehensive policy document that the European Union has produced in this area.
-It comprises internal market, justice and home affairs and the foreign policy aspects of cyberspace issues.
+A free and open Internet is at the heart of the Cyber Security Strategy, designed by High Representative Catherine Ashton and the European Commission.
+The Communication is the first comprehensive policy document that the European Union has produced in this area.
+It addresses the internal market, justice and home affairs and the foreign policy aspects of cyberspace issues.

 The Strategy is accompanied by a legislative proposal (a Directive) from the European Commission to strengthen the security of information systems in the EU.
-This would encourage economic growth as people's confidence in buying goods online and using the Internet would be strengthened.
+This would encourage economic growth as people's confidence in buying goods online and using the Internet would increase.

-How can the core values be ensured in the worldwide web?
+How can the EU’s core values be ensured on the worldwide web?

-One example is human rights, which should also apply online as the European Union will promote cyberspace as an area of freedom and fundamental rights.
-Expanding access to the Internet should advance democratic reform worldwide.
+One example is human rights, which also applies online – the European Union will promote cyberspace as an area of freedom and fundamental rights.
+Expanding access to the internet should advance democratic reform worldwide.
 The EU believes that increased global connectivity should not be accompanied by censorship or mass surveillance.

 What EU norms and laws should be used in cyberspace?

-The responsibility for a more secure cyberspace lies with all players of the global information society, from people to governments.
-The EU supports the efforts to define norms of behaviour in cyberspace that all stakeholders should adhere to.
+The responsibility for a more secure cyberspace lies with all players in the global information society, from people to governments.
+The EU supports efforts to define norms of behaviour in cyberspace that all stakeholders should adhere to.
 Just as the EU expects citizens to respect civic duties, social responsibilities and laws online, so should states abide by norms and existing laws.
-An important pre-condition for free and open Internet that brings political and economic benefits to societies worldwide, is to maintain a multi-stakeholder governance model of the Internet.
+An important pre-condition for a free and open internet that brings political and economic benefits to societies worldwide, is the maintenance of a multi-stakeholder governance model for the internet.

 Will there be new laws to address cyber threats?

-No, the EU believes we have many international law instruments already that should be applied in cyberspace.
-However, some governments have proposed new treaties and conventions in cyber issues that the EU cannot support.
-We fear that the argument of cyber security will be used as a pretext to justify limiting the freedom of expression and access to information.
-For instance, the Budapest Convention includes all the important elements to assist in investigation, prosecution, and international cooperation to address cybercrime.
+No, the EU believes we already have many international legal instruments in place that should also be applied in cyberspace.
+However, some governments have proposed new treaties and conventions addressing cyber issues that the EU cannot support.
+We fear that the argument of cyber security will be used as a pretext to justify limiting freedom of expression and access to information.
+For instance, the Budapest Convention includes all the elements needed to assist in investigation, prosecution and international cooperation to address cybercrime.

-At present 49 countries have signed the Convention and many countries outside Europe have introduced its principles into their legislation.
-The EU has assisted the Council of Europe in disseminating the principles of this Convention worldwide, and we are currently financing new programs to promote the Budapest Convention and increase the rule of law in this area.
+At present, 49 countries have signed the Convention and many countries outside Europe have introduced its principles into their legislation.
+The EU has assisted the Council of Europe in disseminating the principles of this Convention worldwide, and we are currently financing new programmes to promote the Budapest Convention and increase the rule of law in this area.

-The EU will engage with international partners and organisations, the private sector and civil society to support global capacity-building in third countries.
-It will include improving access to information and to an open Internet and preventing cyber threats.
-The EU will also actively participate in developing donor coordination for helping capacity-building efforts.
-These actions will focus on enhancing criminal justice capabilities in training prosecutors and judges, and introducing the Budapest Convention (Cybercrime Convention) principles in recipient countries’ legal framework, building law enforcement capacity to advance cybercrime investigations and assisting countries to address cyber incidents.
+The EU is deepening its engagement with international partners and organisations, the private sector and civil society to support global capacity-building in third countries.
+This includes improving access to information and to an open internet, and preventing cyber threats.
+The EU also helps with donor coordination for activities supporting capacity-building.
+These actions focus on enhancing criminal justice capabilities by training prosecutors and judges, and introducing the Budapest Convention (Cybercrime Convention) principles in recipient countries’ legal framework, building law enforcement capacity to advance cybercrime investigations and assisting countries in addressing cyber incidents.